matthewrdev/building-addins-for-xamarin-studio/README.md

 # Building Xamarin Studio Addins
 **Matthew Robbins - Creator Of [MFractor](http://www.mfractor.com/)**

-This repository is the accompanying source code for the Xamarin University guest lecture, **Building Xamarin Studio Addins For Xamarin Studio**.
+This repository is the accompanying source code for the Xamarin University guest lecture, **Building Xamarin Studio Addins**.

 Learn how to take an Addin from concept to deployment using the Addin Maker, Xamarin Studio and mdtool.